Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/blast.rst

 	#.
 The sequence in which they were identified,

 	#.
-The strand on which they were idntified, and
+The strand on which they were identified, and

 	#.
 The start location.